 Not far from here is Church Sveta Petka, a superb medieval Bulgarian Orthodox church.

 National Palace of Culture Park

 After discovering the pedestrian area, with all its terraces, we went to a nearby park, right next to the National Palace of Culture.
 It is a very large green area, as it reaches out into Yuzhen Park (South Park), and it has lots of monuments and statues.

 One which I wasn’t particularly fond of is Sofia’s Monument to 1300 Years of Bulgaria.
 The appearance is terrible, in my view, but the story behind it is incredible.
 Here is an interesting article about this dark tourism monument.

 We finished the day by visiting the Alexandar Nevski Cathedral.
 Huge and imposing, it can be seen from quite a distance.
 Inside we didn’t get to see much, it near closing time.

 But next to the cathedral, there was a large stage, and they were rehearsing classical music fragments for a concert.
 The acoustics inside the cathedral made it all sound amazing and, through a peephole in one of the giant wooden doors, we could even see a bit.

 We had to leave, as the guard chased us away, eager to lock everything up.

-Dining out in Sofia and facts about locals
+Eating in Sofia and facts about the locals

 In the evening, we met up with Elena and Adrian.
 We grabbed dinner at a Happy Bar & Grill.
 The food was good and, if you come across one of their establishments, you could give it a try.